Your Impact Through Giving In 2016/17

 Private gifts to MSU come from many sources.
-Below is a graphic summary of the university’s fiscal year 2016 budget (unaudited financial).
+Below is a graphic summary of the MSU’s 2017 fiscal year in philanthropy.
 The charts reveal what it takes financially for MSU to compete and also show how important philanthropic gifts are to the overall operation of the university.

-Sources: MSU Statements of Revenues, Expenses, Changes in Net Position and Voluntary Support of Education survey by the Council for Aid to Education.
+Sources: Unaudited financials, MSU Statements of Revenues, Expenses, Changes in Net Position; and Voluntary Support of Education survey by the Council for Aid to Education.

 The Common Investment Fund (CIF) is Michigan State’s investment portfolio into which endowed funds established at the university are invested.
 This pools nearly all of MSU’s endowment funds so they can be managed much like a mutual fund.
 Donors’ gifts “buy” shares (or “units” as they are called at MSU) in the CIF.
 As the market value of the CIF increases (or decreases), the value of the individual CIF shares increases (or decreases)—and so the value of each specific endowed fund goes up or down.